 Food and drinks are not allowed in the upstairs classrooms at any time, except for drinks in bottles or cups with sealed lids.

 Lunch

-A selection of snacks and lunches to buy and heat up are available in the school office.
+A selection of noodles to buy and heat up are available in the school office.
+Or you can order pizza on Monday and Wednesday, Indian food on Tuesday and Thursday or PitaPit.

 RELA Wireless Internet